dontcallmechicken/buzzword-bingo/README.md

 ## Bingo fields

-There are three variations of the bingo grid, with different numbers of playable fields.
+There are three variations of the bingo grid, with different numbers of playable fields:

 + `index.html` – 4x4 grid, 16 fields
 + `index24.html` – 5x5 grid, 25 fields, one free (24 actively playable)